What is moss?

 Moss reproduces through spores, which are like tiny seeds.
 Domestic lawns often have a layer of thatch.
 Thatch offers a perfect environment for these spores to grow and for the plant to flourish.

 Why is moss a problem?

 Just like weeds, moss can be very unsightly in a lawn.
 Moss grows mostly in the colder months during autumn and winter.
 During this time, the grass plants are weak.
 This gives moss the opportunity to grow vigorously and crowd out the grass plants.

 By the time the weather warms up again in the spring, moss can easily have taken over an entire lawn, leaving only a small number of grass plants visible.
 As temperatures increase and the weather turns dry, the moss will dry out.
 Unfortunately, this only creates a perfect layer of thatch for next year’s moss to grow into.

 How does Green Man control moss?

 There are several methods available for controlling moss.
 In both our Autumn and Winter Treatments, we apply a moss control.
 However, this really is a short-term fix.
 The best method is to reduce the home of moss—thatch.
 This can be achieved by carrying out our Green Man Booster Treatments, the most common being Scarification and Aeration.

 Can Green Man Lawn Care rid my lawn of moss completely?

-Moss is one the UK’s biggest lawn problems and controlling it can be quite difficult.
+Moss is the UK’s biggest lawn problem and controlling it can be quite difficult.
 Just like any physical lawn problem, it is more a case of managing and controlling it, rather than aiming to eradicate it completely.